nfdi4plants/ARC-specification/ARC specification.md

 In this example, a validation package SHOULD only determine if the content _COULD_ be published to the ER, and a subsequent service SHOULD then take the respective action based on the reported result of that package (e.g. fixing errors based on the report, or publish the content to the ER).

-**ARC apps** are services that provide URLs called _(CQC) Hook Endpoints_ that be triggered manually or by the result of a validation package.
+**ARC apps** are services that provide _(CQC) Hook Endpoints_ that can be triggered manually or by the result of a validation package.
 They are intended to automate the process of taking action based on the result of a validation package.

-### Reference implementation

-PLANTDataHUB performs Continuous Quality Control of ARCs using the [arc-validate software suite](https://github.com/nfdi4plants/arc-validate) as described in our 2023 paper [PLANTdataHUB: a collaborative platform for continuous FAIR data sharing in plant research](https://doi.org/10.1111/tpj.16474).
+To make sure that the data sent to an ARC App is well defined, as well as keeping data secure, a **Handshake service** is used as a middleman between the ARC and the ARC App.
+It is responsible for creating the payload that is sent to the ARC App, as well as for authenticating the user.

-The following sequence diagram shows the conceptual implementation of CQC pipelines in conjunction with ARC Apps connected via CQC Hooks on the reference DataHUB instance with the following participants:
+The following sequence diagram shows the conceptual implementation of CQC pipelines in conjunction with ARC Apps connected via CQC Hooks:

 - **User**: The user who works on an ARC published on the DataHUB
 - **ARC**: The ARC repository on the DataHUB
 - **DataHUB**: The DataHUB instance
+- **Handshake Service**: Responsible for user authentication and payload generation
 - **ARC App**: A service that provides a CQC Hook Endpoint to perform actions based on validation results and/or user input

 ```mermaid